1,000 signatures reached

 Stop the Mid & South Essex STP downgrading Southend Hospital

-We want our local MPs and Councils to reject the Mid and South Essex STP and refer the ill-conceived and dangerous plans for our local health infrastructure back to the Secretary of State for Health.
+We want our local MPs to oppose these hastily drawn up plans and our Councils to reject the Mid and South Essex STP and refer the ill-conceived and dangerous plans for our local health infrastructure back to the Secretary of State for Health.
 The residents in the Southend-on-sea hospital catchment demand a fully operational GENERAL hospital with facilities to treat all manner of complex emergency medical conditions and surgical emergencies.